HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 $$ \texttt{memory}[57] \gets 4 $$

 #### Branches
-A branch is a little more complex, because it's going to change the control flow of our programs.
-Every programming language has something like this, in a C-like language it might look like.
+A branch instruction is a little more complex, because it's going to change the control flow of our programs.
+Every programming language has something like this, in a C-like language it might look like this:

 ~~~ C
 if (cond(memory)) { // cond is a predicate